Mercian Regiment: Band

 The Band of the Mercian Regiment is the regimental military band of the Mercian Regiment.
 Based in Wolverhampton, the Band is composed of volunteer musicians that include many from civilian careers.
-The band undertakes a variety of performances international, national, and local parades/festivals and concerts.
+The band undertakes a variety of performances, international, national, and local parades/festivals and concerts.
 In recent years, the band has visited countries such as Cyprus, participated in events like the Buxton Military Tattoo and in 2014, became the first and only reserve band based outside of London to performs during the changing of the Queen's Guard at both Buckingham Palace and St James's Palace.
 It also has taken part in the Household Division's Beating Retreat on Horse Guards Parade.
 One of its more notable directors was Captain Anthony Hodgetts, who after rising through the ranks of British Army Bands, served twelve years as Director of Music of the Royal Army of Oman.

-On the 1 June 2019, the Mercian Regiment Band led the Tamworth carnival though the town.
-According to the musicians this was the longest march the band had done to date.
+On 1 June 2019, the Mercian Regiment Band led the Tamworth carnival though the town.
+According to the musicians, this was the longest march the band had done to date.

-On the 10 October 2019, Mercian Band Bugler Msn Wykes performed the Last Post and Rouse at the National Memorial Arboretum.
-He then also performed the Last Post and Rouse at the War memorial in St Editha's Church Tamworth, Tamworth being the historical capital of Mercia.
+On 10 October 2019, Mercian Band Bugler Msn Wykes performed the Last Post and Rouse at the National Memorial Arboretum.
+He then performed the Last Post and Rouse at the War memorial in St Editha's Church Tamworth, Tamworth being the historical capital of Mercia.